jxjrework/adversarial-dev-factory/sample_defenses/Diff_Random_Denoise_14/README.md

 # Description

+This code would be out of memeroy if run random padding defense first.
+Don't know why

 This is the defense solution of team TSAIL in the NIPS 2017: Defense Against Adversarial Attack competition, which is the winner of the competition.

 Our basic idea is to put a denoiser before the a baseline neural network.
 The denoiser is trained to reduce the pertubation of adversarial examples.
 And a denoiser is specifically trained for a baseline neural network.